jjn7702/SECJ1023-PT2/Submission/sec08_23242/makabaka/Proposal/readme.md

   <ol type="1">
     <li>
       Exchange Book: <be>
-      <li>Enable users to exchange reference books with each other can drive to foster culture of sharing and collaboration. </li>
+        - Enabling users to exchange reference books with each other can drive to foster a culture of sharing and collaboration.
     </li>
       <be>
     <li>